jwamani/dot-url/README.md

 an api key per user is generated. every post must be included with the key

 5. rate limiting
-keep track of the request rate of a user in the cache and block if they exceed
+keep track of the request rate of a user in the cache and block if they exceed.

+- follows clean architecture.

+interfaces needed; link_repo.., user_repo.., cache_repo.., code_generator.